Beware! If you have fever and your nose blackens, it could be Chikungunya

 ā€œThose with photosensitive skin can use masks, scarfs, sunscreen, or Lactocalamine to protect their skin from further pigmentation issues.
 Since there is no antidote for viral infections, we provide symptomatic treatment.
 Apart from the prolonged prevalence of pain, there is less risk due to the new variant of Chikungunyaā€, Dr Sonal added.

-The patients are treated with paracetamol and advised to stay hydrated by drinking water unless they are suffering from heart or kidney-related problems.
+The patients are treated with paracetamol and advised to stay hydrated by drinking water, while people suffering from heart or kidney-related problems are directed to consume lesser quantity of water based on the severity of the disease.

 Serology must be ensured